 Dog bites and dog attacks can cause very serious personal injuries.
 Dog bites can cause scarring—often facial scarring—other disfigurement, and often severe psychological trauma.
 Dog bites on children, because of their small size, are very frequently on the face.
 The psychological injury caused by a dog bite or dog attack can often be permanent.
 If a dog attacks a bicyclist or a pedestrian, other personal injuries may result from being knocked to the ground, including fractures or dislocations.

-What do I do if I get bit by a dog?
+What should I do if I get bitten by a dog?